bcgov/aqwarnings/frontend/warnings/2025-12-19_Kamloops_issue_pm25.md

     permit related to Air Quality Warnings and are encouraged to reduce any other emissions where possible.

--   Burns Lake bylaw 871 restricts the use of wood burning appliances during air quality advisories:

-    -   **6a**: No person shall use a Wood Burning Appliance at any time when an air quality advisory is in effect, except to heat the premises that are equipped with no heating appliance or facilities other than the Wood Burning Appliance.

-    -   Contact the Burns Lake municipal office at [250-692-7587](tel:2506927587) for more information on woodstove restrictions.

--   NOTICE of DIRECTOR under s.30 Open Burning Smoke Control Regulation:

-> As pollution is occurring or is likely to occur from open burning,
-> pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control
-> Regulation, the Director has prohibited open burning within within 50
-> km of the Burns Lake firehall (THIS IS A TEST) until December 20, 2025
-> HH:00 PM local time.
-No vegetative debris may be ignited or added to
-> ignited piles.
-Contravention of these provisions may be subject to a
-> fine under the Regulation.

-   Date issued: December 19, 2025`<br />`{=html}   Benjamin Weinstein`<br />`{=html}   For Director, Environmental Management Act`<br />`{=html}   Environmental Monitoring and Analysis Branch

 {{< accordion_end >}}
 {{< accordion_start title="Voluntary actions" initiallyOpen="true" >}}